2nd January 2025

 Caring about care communication

-I had an experience this week that, in my 25 years of working as a physiotherapist, I've not come across as often as I would have expected: I worked with a person who was deaf from birth - Joanne.
+In my 25 years as a physiotherapist, I haven’t come across this situation as often as I would have expected - I worked with a patient, Joanne, who has been deaf since birth.

 Alison and Dawn